vberkoz/kv/PROJECT-CONTEXT.md

 - Progressive onboarding for first-time users with step-by-step guide
 - React Hook Form + Zod validation for namespace creation with real-time feedback
 - Success toast notifications for form submissions
+- Enhanced API Tester with syntax highlighting and inline error messages
+- Custom dialogs replacing all browser alerts and confirms

 **State Management:**